bragerosberg/firebase-react/README.md

 ## Firebase + React: Chat Application
-Basic chat application, letting you send, recieve messages through an authorized Google process.
-Showing your account photo and seeing the one you're talking with.
+Basic chat application, letting you send and receive messages through an authorized Google login.
+Displaying the profilepicture of each member in the chat.
-This repo is to learn and start integrating a chat feature, tailorizing it to suit my both in functionality and look over on my [webpage][website].
+This repo is to learn and start integrating a chat feature, tailorizing it to suit my needs both in functionality and looks for later adding it over to my [webpage][website].

 ## Test with your own Firebase collection
 Steps: